 Cows emit greenhouse gases and cow manure can be used to generate electricity.
 An RFID tag will not

-explode if placed inside an MRI.
+explode if placed inside an MRI scanner.
 Sound waves can

-put out a flame, but not an unamplified human voice cannot.
+put out a flame, but an unamplified human voice cannot.

 tin foil boat appear to float in the air.
 A